nikolashn/basque/MANUAL.md

 `<type> <identifier>` [` = <expression>`] `;`

 Types currently are only `i64` and `u64`.
 An identifier begins with a letter and then may contain a series of letters, numbers and underscores.
+Identifiers are always initialized to 0.
 ```
 u64 col = 0xfcf4d0u;
 i64 _1234567;